Hurricane Agnes: Pennsylvania

+In November 1972, Pennsylvania voters approved an amendment to the Pennsylvania Constitution that gave Pennsylvania legislators the ability to give financial assistance to those affected by Agnes or by flooding in Chester in September 1971.
+The measure was needed because Pennsylvania's constitution only allowed for special consideration from the state to be given to the disabled, the elderly, and those poverty stricken.
+The amendment, when introduced in the Pennsylvania General Assembly, only covered Agnes, but a change to it in the Pennsylvania House of Representatives included the 1971 Chester flood.

 Upstate New York

 View from Erie Lackawanna train tracks, looking down Water Street in Elmira New York during the Flood of 1972.
 The Chemung Canal Trust Company building can be seen in the background.

 Olean, Elmira, and Corning, as well as many other Southern Tier towns, were severely flooded.
 Sections of the Erie Lackawanna Railroad main line between Hornell and Binghamton were severely damaged.
 It is mainly regarded as the death of the Erie Lackawanna Railroad since the costs of damages were high and put the final dagger into the company.
 Flooding in the upper Allegheny River basin was particularly exacerbated by the construction of the Kinzua Dam less than a decade prior; several towns in Cattaraugus County suffered extensive road and bridge damage that, four decades later, had yet to be repaired, with the state and local governments opting to abandon creek and river crossings instead of reconstruct them.
 The dam succeeded in preventing further damage downstream in western Pennsylvania, and much of the flood-prone areas in the Allegheny Reservoir region had already been cleared of residents in preparation for the dam's construction.

 In Elmira, porches and garages were ripped loose, the Walnut St. bridge was carried away, Maple Ave. to Notre Dame High School was "underwater", and on S. Main St., Gerould's Pharmacy at W. Hudson was engulfed by 10 ft 3 in of water.

 Hornell's damage was minimal largely due to the protection of two dam systems installed after the devastating 1935 flood.
 Both the Arkport and Almond Dams saved Hornell from the level of damage found in neighboring communities.
 Three US Army Corps of Engineers were killed in Hornell when their helicopter came in contact with power lines over Crosby Creek.

 The height of the floodwaters has been marked in the entrance to the Corning Museum of Glass, showing that much of the museum was under water to a height of about 1.6 m above the floor, causing substantial damage to the collection and archives.
 Parts of Corning were under more than 3 m of flood waters.

 View from the northern end of the Erie-Lackawanna railroad bridge crossing the Chemung River during the Flood of 1972.